-The service did not always have reliable systems for appropriate and safe handling of medicines.
+The service had systems for appropriate and safe handling of medicines.

 - The systems and arrangements for managing medicines, including vaccines, controlled drugs, emergency medicines and equipment minimised risks.
-The service did not keep prescription stationery secure, on the day of inspection we found blank prescription forms left in the consulting rooms printer and numbers were not monitored in line with the best practice guidance. - The service carried out regular medicines audit to ensure prescribing was in line with best practice guidelines for safe prescribing. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
+The service kept prescription stationery securely and monitored its use. - The service carried out regular medicines audit to ensure prescribing was in line with best practice guidelines for safe prescribing. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
 Processes were in place for checking medicines and staff kept accurate records of medicines.
-Where there was a different approach taken from national guidance there was a clear rationale for this that protected patient safety. - There were ineffective protocols for verifying the identity of patients including children.
-After the inspection the service sent evidence that they would be verifying identities prior to treatment going forward.
+Where there was a different approach taken from national guidance there was a clear rationale for this that protected patient safetv. - The provider had systems in place for checking the identity of patients attending the service; including protocols to ensure parental authority was gained for children and minors attending the service.